6 Reasons You Need to Wear Sunscreen in Winter

 The dangers are even indoors

 Even if you work in an office all day long, you shouldn’t skip sunscreen.
 This is especially true if you sit near a window or drive to work.
 According to the Skin Cancer Foundation, glass blocks UVB rays well, but not UVA rays.
 The same goes for glass windows on planes, buses, and in cars, per the Skin Cancer Foundation.
-Even this small does of sunlight may impact your skin.
+Even this small dose of sunlight may impact your skin.
 One study found that people sitting near windows had more wrinkles and deeper crow’s feet on the side of their faces exposed to the window.
 Of course, there’s also the blue light from computers and screens that may be a concern.
 Some research shows too much blue light exposure may lead to cell abnormalities and death.
 But the jury is still out exactly what blue light does to the skin as other research shows blue light might be effective for treating acne.
 Either way, smoothing on sunscreen isn’t going to hurt.

 Winter sports put you at higher risk of UV exposure

 According to the Skin Cancer Foundation, UV radiation increases by 5 percent with every thousand feet you rise above sea level.
 This means the higher your elevation, the greater your exposure to harmful UV rays.
 Plus, snow reflects and intensifies sunlight, making you highly susceptible to a burn.
 If you plan on spending time in the mountains skiing, snowboarding, or cabin-dwelling this winter, be sure to always protect yourself with a sport sunscreen of at least 30 SPF.
-A sunscreen stick like Sun Bum SPF 30 Face Stick allows slips easily into your ski jacket for reapplications on the go.
+A sunscreen stick like Sun Bum SPF 30 Face Stick slips easily into your ski jacket for reapplications on the go.
 (This one skincare move will keep your face glowing all winter long.)

 Winter conditions remove sunscreen faster